LavanyaC22/ML-Climate-Project-Fall2022/journal.md

+11/03
+- added file for downloading data from AgERA5

 10/24
 - added agricultural yield of sweet potato from 1961 - 2020 for top 10 producing countries
 - sweet potato is underresearched in food security research under changing climates